M4xwo/AlignmentScriptsV1/README.md

 ## BacGenStat

 For our second and final project we chose to analyze bacterial genomes from the NCBI database and calculate their GC content, their genome length and the number of genes they express.
 The database was already downloaded to the LETHE HPC of our faculty.
 It consists of .fna and .gff files.
-The .fna files contain the whole sequence of the genome while .gff files contain additional information for ecample the number of the expressed genes and the phylum of the bacteria.
+The .fna files contain the whole sequence of the genome while .gff files contain additional information for example the number of the expressed genes and the phylum of the bacteria.
 Because of the immense amount of genomes, we split up the total amount into smaller parts so that each course participant had around 3000 genomes to manage.

-As in our first project, we started with a for-loop script to iterate through every genome:
+As in our first project, I started with a for-loop script to iterate through every genome:

 ```shell